google/kotlin-fhir/README.md

 serialization process normalizes these variations, resulting in potentially different JSON output.
 However, in all of these cases, semantic equivalence is maintained.

+## Publishing
+To create a maven repository from the project, run:

+`./gradlew :library:publish`

+This will create a maven repository in the `library/build/repo` directory.

+There is also a `zipRepo` task that will zip the repository into the `library/build/repoZip` directory.

 ## Acknowledgements

 Thanks to [Yigit Boyar](https://github.com/yigit) for helping bootstrap this project and generously